 Using an extension, when you encounter a field asking for email ID, you will get the option to mask the email address.
 If you choose that, you get to enter an email mask (something like a fake ID) instead of real email ID.
 Mail sent to the masked email ID will be forwarded to your real email ID.
 You can decide which ones to keep and which ones to delete.
 That is, if you start receiving promotional email or something similar from a third party, you can set it to be deleted automatically.

 Masking works best only in browsers, as email clients will download or sync all email.
 With email clients, you can set up filters and rules to check the incoming email and delete them if they are spam.
 There is the probability of losing important email if you are not very careful when creating rules in email clients.

 A better option to avoid spam email is to use temporary emails whenever possible.

 How temporary email ID’s help

-As evident from the name, temporary emails are valid only for a certain period of time – like, 10 minutes or half an hour.
-Such email IDs can be used when there is need for corresponding only once.
+As evident from the name, temporary disposable emails are valid only for a certain period of time – like, 10 minutes or half an hour.
+Such email IDs can be used when there is a need for corresponding only once.
 For example, if you need to give them an email ID to obtain a download link for something, you can quickly create a temporary email and use it instead of your real email ID.
 Once you receive the link and the email ID expires, any further emails sent to it will bounce.
 That way, you will be saved from spam.